zvoove/angular-components/.azuredevops/pull_request_template.md

 # Checklist

-Please confirm that your PR fulfils these prerequisites by checking the checkboxes below:
+Please confirm that your PR fulfils these prerequisites and is in line with [our Definition of Done](https://zvoove.atlassian.net/l/cp/uSB1WvR8) by checking the checkboxes below:

 ## Author